The Connectivity of the Dual: The H-operation

 \end{lemma}

 \begin{proof}

-We use the notation of Figure~\ref{fig:h-possible} and w.l.o.g. let $e=\{v_1,v_2\}$.
-We have to show that $v_4$ and $v_6$ are different, non-adjacent and don't have a common neighbour, i.e.~ that the distance $d(v_4,v_6)$ is at least $3$.
+We use the notation of Figure~\ref{fig:h-possible} and without loss of generality let $e=\{v_1,v_2\}$.
+We have to show that $v_4$ and $v_6$ are different, non-adjacent and do not have a common neighbour, i.e.\ that the distance $d(v_4,v_6)$ is at least $3$.
 Furthermore we have to show that the same is true for $v_3$ and $v_5$ -- even after $v_4$ and $v_6$ have been identified.